oklona/Miele-MQTT/README.md

 The script does NOT work on my Windows 10 installation currently, I hope to be able to do something about that soon.

-The code written currently ONLY covers Miele dishwashers.
+The code written currently covers Miele dishwashers, washing machines and dryers (thanks, Stoffi!).
 Run the script with parameter "-d" to retrieve all data about your appliances, send it to me, and I can add more appliance-support to the script. -Or you could add to the script through Github (I believe, this is my very first Github project.)